+Highlights

+Compare and classify 25 OECD countries’ LTC systems

+Adopt most recent quantitative and institutional indicators

+Use a new, innovative clustering approach

+Provide an updated and flexible LTC typology

 Abstract – 52 words

 Providing long-term care (LTC) to the elderly is a major challenge for all welfare states.
 However, LTC systems differ widely across countries.
 Moreover, due to recent maturation, economization, and marketization of LTC an updated and extended typology is needed.
 In this paper we aim to typologize OECD LTC systems and to make results more comparable to other welfare and healthcare typologies.
 We use most recent OECD data and a unique set of institutional indicators, which are based on scientific literature and experts’ evaluations.
 Our results reveal at least four distinct LTC system types.